alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

 Once you see crap in this light, it isn't hard to make changes.
 Here are some tips I found helpful:

-1. **Question Everything** - Every time something annoys you, make a concious effort to decide if it's within your control.
+1. **Question Everything** - Every time something annoys you, make a conscious effort to decide if it's within your control.
 You don't have to fix it in that moment.
 Just acknowledge the fact that you are choosing to put up with this torment.
 This avoids letting it merge into your life.

 2. **Start Small** - Even toilets have trouble disposing of large poo at times.
 Build momentum by starting with something small, like getting rid of your socks that have holes in them or meeting up a friend at Starbucks to clear some air between you two.
 Once you remove crap from your life, you'll get excited about the possibility of removing more.

 3. **Imagine The Result** - Sometimes it's hard to gather the energy and willpower to get rid of crap.
 In this situation, I'd imagine dealing with this crap the next day, then the day after, and so on.
 How much energy and joy would that suck from me each day?
-Do I really want to deal with this crappy code.. again?
+Do I really want to deal with this terrible code.. again?
 No way!

 I can honestly say this simple act has added a level of productivity and cheer to my life.
 Life's too short to put up with crap.
 There's already enough of it out there.